At the University of Oregon, the term concurrent graduate degrees is used when a graduate student is pursuing two degrees simultaneously.

 Concurrent Doctoral/Master's Degrees

-Courses used to meet your doctoral year of residency requirement cannot also be used to meet minimum Graduate School requirements for your master's degree.
+Courses used to meet your doctoral residency requirement cannot also be used to meet minimum Graduate School requirements for your master's degree.

 Please cite your doctoral major as "Major 1" on the declaration form.